 3. Don't sleep or spend time in rooms susceptible to tree falls; be sure to remove dead or dying trees that threaten your home.

 There is no way to prevent all deaths from falling trees unless we eliminate trees (and that's not a good idea because trees store CO2 and produce oxygen), but the next best thing is to be aware of dead or dying trees near your home.
 Have them or large dead limbs removed if possible; if not, take a look at where they could fall during a storm, and avoid those rooms.
 For instance, I work and sleep in the attic on the third floor of my house, which, considering the height of my home and the surrounding trees, is the only area that could be a safety hazard due to falling trees.
 When there's a storm, I sleep in my much-safer first-floor living room and work downstairs, too.

 4. Don't wander around outside.

-Several people were squashed by trees, electrocuted by fallen wires, washed away, or had heart attacks while outside during the storm; it's safer to be inside during a hurricane.
-Honestly, my boyfriend and I took a walk on the evening of the Sandy's landfall, and almost walked under a huge flapping piece of metal flashing that was dangerous enough that the NYFD showed up later to pull it down; if our timing had been worse, we could easily have been hit by it.
+In past hurricanes, several people have been squashed by trees, electrocuted by fallen wires, washed away, or had heart attacks while outside during the storm; it's safer to be inside during a hurricane.
+(Honestly, my boyfriend and I took a walk on the evening of a hurricane's landfall, and almost walked under a huge flapping piece of metal flashing that was dangerous enough that the NYFD showed up later to pull it down; if our timing had been worse, we could easily have been hit by it.)

 5. Avoid your basement.

-This one sounds a bit weird, but a high number of people were found in their basements post-hurricane, having drowned there.
-If your basement's filling with water, don't risk getting trapped down there or risking a slip and fall.
+This one sounds a bit weird, but in past hurricanes, high number of people have been found in their basements post-hurricane, having drowned there.
+If your basement is filling with water, don't risk getting trapped down there or risking a slip and fall.
 And don't go down to the basement if the water is rising.
-This story is heartbreaking: "While evacuating, he and his wife Angela hurried into their basement to fetch their laptops when water quickly filled their basement, separating the couple and trapping Andrew behind a door, where he drowned."